EPCCed/eidf-docs/docs/services/gpuservice/faq.md

 ### How many GPUs can I use in a pod?

 The current limit is 8 GPUs per pod.
-Each underlying host has 8 GPUs.
+Each underlying host node has either 4 or 8 GPUs.
+If you request 8 GPUs, you will be placed in a queue until a node with 8 GPUs is free or other jobs to run.
+If you request 4 GPUs this could run on a node with 4 or 8 GPUs.

 ### Why did a validation error occur when submitting a pod or job with a valid specification file?